paulmelis/sahara-julia/README.md

 Julia (1.6 RC1)            | 4 threads | 8.860
 Blender (2.92, Cycles CPU) | 4 threads | 10.96*

-Although there probably are still some tricks available to improve the Julia code somewhat, I'm really happy with how well this turned out.
+Although there probably are still some tricks available to improve the Julia code somewhat (like SIMD macros), I'm really happy with how well this turned out.

 I briefly looked into using [Numba](https://numba.pydata.org/), as that seems like another interesting contender for speeding up Python code.
 But with Numba 0.52 installed through Conda I could not get it to work on the original Python rendering code.
 Decorating just a few of the most-called function with `@jit(nopython=True)` produced errors, apparently with the type inferencing step in Numba (`Cannot determine Numba type of <class 'type'>`).
 Perhaps I'll revisit Numba at some point, as I'm still interested in its performance compared to PyPy.
 Although I do wonder how use of `multiprocessing` will be affected by the time needed to JIT compile the code, as each worker process might need to do a separate JIT step, causing more slowdown than needed, unless code caching can be used.